Swimming to the Top of the Tide

 My husband, Robert, and I have lived near the Great Marsh for more than 40 years.
 But it wasn’t until our three children were grown that we started regularly swimming the estuary’s creeks and channels.
 Over the years, our boats had become smaller and smaller, until finally our own bodies—altered slightly with gear—became our main watercraft.

-JUNE 8, 2021 RELEASE
+PUBLISHED JUNE 2021

 CONTINUED